 The 16th and 17th centuries

-The first reference to a black person, or a ‘blackmore’ as they were then often called, in the city’s records is in the 1590s.
+The first reference to a black person, or a ‘black moore’ as they were then often called, in the city’s records is in the 1560s.
 It is to a black man who worked as a gardener in the Great House owned by the Young family.
 The house stood on the site of what later became the Colston Hall (which still exists today as a venue for performances).
 The Red Lodge, now a museum, is the last remaining building from the Young’s estate.
 A picture of the Great House is shown here.
 It is taken from a detailed map drawn in 1673.
 In 1653 the house became the second sugar processing house in Bristol.
 Sugar from the Caribbean plantations would have arrived ‘raw’.
 It required processing to make it into the white refined sugar which people used to sweeten their tea and coffee.

 Katherine, a black woman, worked in the Horsehead Tavern.
 This public house was in Bristol’s Christmas Street (pictured here).
 The street ran from the bottom of Queen Steps, now Christmas Steps, to the gate in the city wall called St John’s Gate.
 She worked there until her death in 1612.
 The records give no details about whether Katherine was a slave or a free woman.
 Another black woman was Catellena, who lived in Almondsbury in Gloucestershire.
 She seems to have been a freewoman because she had a small amount of property to leave in her will.
 A slave would have been unlikely to own property so this suggests that she might have been free.